 I. Correctional and educational activities.

 II.
-Physical culture and recreation activities.
+Physical education and health activities.

 Correctional and educational activities:

-1) Creation of gentle, favorable conditions for children: strict observance of the daily regimen, inclusion in the regimen of healthy sleep after dinner.
+1)Creation of gentle, favorable conditions for children: strict adherence to the daily routine, inclusion in a healthy sleep regimen after lunch.

 7) Swimming in the pool.

-8) The use of massage in corrective work:
+8)Use of massage in correctional work:

 b) Self-massage of fingers and hands - develops fine motor skills of the hands.

-Physical culture and health-improving activities:
+Physical education and health activities:

-*systematic, gradual and consistent activities,
+* systematic, gradual and sequence of activities,

-* taking into account the psycho-emotional state of the child,
+*taking into account the psycho-emotional state of the child,

-* coordination of actions and requirements of adults,
+*coordination of actions and demands of adults,

-* example of others,
+*example of others,

-* substantiation of the importance of acquiring and consolidating basic hygiene skills.
+*justification of the importance of acquiring and consolidating basic hygiene skills.

-In order for the work on the formation of the need for a healthy lifestyle to be more effective, it is not enough just to create the necessary conditions for corrective-rehabilitation and physical culture and health-improving activities.
-It is necessary that each pupil realize the value of his life, learn to take care of himself and his health, so that he develops a need for a healthy lifestyle.
-It is necessary that the words "In a healthy body - a healthy mind!" acquired personal meaning for the student.
-For this purpose, special classes are held.
-For new children, classes are aimed at studying and consolidating the rules of personal hygiene and life safety.
-In the future, the deepening of knowledge and skills on personal hygiene, nutrition, proper posture, preservation of vision and hearing, prevention of diseases and bad habits, methods of first aid, acquaintance with elementary medicinal plants is carried out.
-Pupils consolidate ideas about the importance of cultural and hygienic skills in human life, ideas are laid about the integrity of the human body, about the interdependence of all its systems, as well as about their own relationships with the outside world.
+In order for the work to create the need for a healthy lifestyle to be more effective, it is not enough just to create the necessary conditions for correctional, restorative and physical education activities.
+It is necessary that every student realize the value of his life, learn to take care of himself and his health, so that he develops a need for a healthy lifestyle.
+It is necessary that the words “A healthy mind in a healthy body!” acquired personal meaning for the student.
+For this purpose, special classes.
+For new children, classes are aimed at learning and reinforcing the rules of personal hygiene and life safety.
+In the future, knowledge and skills are deepened in matters of personal hygiene, nutrition, correct posture, preservation of vision and hearing, prevention of diseases and bad habits, methods of first aid, and familiarization with elementary medicinal plants.
+Pupils are reinforced with ideas about the importance of cultural and hygienic skills in human life, they develop ideas about the integrity of the human body, the interdependence of all its systems, as well as about their own relationships with the outside world.

 Top